nicolas-van/simple-duration/README.md

 ### `parse(str)`

-Parse a string using the Simple Duration Format and returns the number of seconds corresponding to it.
+Parses a string using the Simple Duration Format and returns the number of seconds corresponding to it.

 ### `stringify(seconds, rounding='ms')`